Custom Mouth Guards In North Lakes

-A mouthguard works by absorbing and spreading the impact to the face which will greatly reduce or completely avoid the mouth injury.
-Dental injuries can be time consuming and expensive to fix so the initial cost of the mouthguard itself will undoubtedly save you money in the long run.
+A mouth guard works by absorbing and spreading the impact to the face which will greatly reduce or completely avoid the mouth injury.
+Dental injuries can be time consuming and expensive to fix so the initial cost of the custom mouth guard itself will undoubtedly save you money in the long run.
 Dental injuries can also affect the form and function of your teeth which can create further problems down the track.

 - Do not use alcohol-based products for soaking or cleaning.

 - Do not chew on your mouth guard or eat while wearing it as this can alter the fit and weaken its performance.

 - Do not store the mouth guard box in direct sunlight and do not subject your mouth guard to extremities of temperature.